AI-powered accounts payable automation: 2026 Malaysia guide

 How to implement AP automation in Malaysia

-Rolling out AP automation is not just a software switch.
-It is a workflow change that touches your finance team, your suppliers, and your accounting system.
+Rolling out AP automation is a workflow change that touches your finance team, your suppliers, and your accounting system.
 The good news is that the steps are straightforward if you sequence them properly, especially around your LHDN mandate phase.

 Step 1: Audit your current AP workflow and invoice volume